 Empirical Evidence.
 We therefore design a survey to elicit household consumption policy functions.
 We administered this survey to about 5,000 US households in October and November of 2023.
 The sample is balanced to approximate the US adult population in terms of gender, age, income, education, and region.
-We ask respondents how they would adjust their spending and saving over the next three months in response to multiple hypothetical shocks in random order: seven unexpected one-time payments ranging from \$50 to \$10,000 and seven unexpected one-time income losses of the same amount.
-Relative to existing work collecting survey measures of the marginal propensity to consume (see e.g., Parker and Souleles, 2019; Jappelli and Pistaferri, 2020; Fuster, Kaplan and Zafar, 2021; Colarieti, Mei and Stantcheva, 2024), our survey collects detailed within-respondent information on consumption and savings responses to a wide range of shocks, as required by the theory.
-Specifically, the theory predicts that responses to small shocks can reveal households' quick-fixes, while responses to larger shocks reveal when and how households begin optimizing.
+We ask respondents how they would adjust their spending and saving over the next three months in response to multiple hypothetical shocks in random order: seven unexpected one-time payments ranging from \$50 to \$10,000 and seven unexpected one-time income losses of the same amounts.
+Relative to existing work collecting survey measures of the marginal propensity to consume (see e.g., Parker and Souleles, 2019; Jappelli and Pistaferri, 2020; Fuster, Kaplan and Zafar, 2021; Colarieti, Mei and Stantcheva, 2024), our survey collects detailed within-respondent information on consumption and savings responses to a wide range of shocks.